 Personal health information is data that can be used to identify a person and details of their healthcare.
 This may include contact information (e.g., name, address, telephone number, e-mail address), personal characteristics (e.g., age, gender, cultural/ethnic background), and health details (e.g., presenting issues, health history, medical/mental health conditions, treatments being received).

-The Toronto Centre for Emotional Health is composed of a team of social workers, social work students, and administrative personnel.
+The Toronto Centre for Emotional Health is composed of a team of social workers, social work students, registered psychotherapists, and administrative personnel.
 We provide care to those who seek treatment through our clinic.

 In order to provide healthcare services, The Toronto Centre for Emotional Health will collect some personal health information about you.

-The nature of personal information collected may include information required to maintain a working file according to the standards of our profession and the Ontario College of Social Workers and Social Service Workers (OCSWSSW) such as your name, address, phone numbers, date of birth, other contact information, names of others who are significant to your situation (family, your doctor, and other professionals) and sometimes their contact information.
+The nature of personal information collected may include information required to maintain a working file according to the standards of our profession and the Ontario College of Social Workers and Social Service Workers (OCSWSSW) or the College of Registered Psychotherapists of Ontario (CRPO) such as your name, address, phone numbers, date of birth, other contact information, names of others who are significant to your situation (family, your doctor, and other professionals) and sometimes their contact information.
 We may also ask you to complete questionnaires or other self-report tests to enable a better understanding of your health-related function and treatment needs.

 We may also collect information about your school or work, any correspondence sent to or received from us, any consents or other documents you have signed, copies of papers you have given us and other documentation particular to the nature of our involvement.